 Unflavored Isolate (Flavorless) - Carrier oil infused with pure CBD isolate.
 Little to no flavor.

 Flavored Full Spectrum - CBD products which contain natural hemp flavors as well as added flavorings.
 Tastes like hemp and added flavors.

 Flavored Isolate - Carrier oil infused with pure CBD isolate as well as other flavorings.
 Primarily tastes like added flavors.

 Potency informs you of how much CBD is dissolved in each unit of CBD Oil.
 Understanding the potency of your tincture is essential when measuring out how much CBD you would like to take.
 Our tinctures come in two different potencies, standard potency (15mg of CBD per ml) and high potency (50mg of CBD per ml).

-Thankfully, regardless of potency, you can always take more or less of a tincture to get your desired amount.
-So, determining the right potency for you is largely a matter of convenience.
-If you find yourself measuring doses too small to be accurate or so large you need to take multiple droppers at a time, then you may want to change potencies.
+You can always take more or less of a tincture to get your desired amount, so determining the right potency for you is largely a matter of convenience.
+If you find yourself measuring serving sizes too small to be accurate or so large you need to take multiple droppers at a time, then you may want to change potencies.

-Do you feel prepared to buy CBD oil?
-If not, let us know what questions you still have and we will do our best to answer them!
+Do you feel confident in buying CBD oil?
+If you still have questions, send them to us in the comments section and we'll do our best to answer them!